Installation | Topics | Beyond Lino

 • set send_peppol checkboxes on customers.

-There are two approaches to install rsync on a Windows machine:
+If WSL fails, here are two potential alternative approaches to install rsync on a Windows machine:

 We recommend the former if possible.